PatrickHuembeli/QML-Course-UPC-2019/README.md

 The function creating the multi-armed bandit can be found in *RL/MBA.py*

-**Second assignment:**
-This homework will be based on the concepts exposed in this [colab notebook](https://colab.research.google.com/drive/12HsUTlcXThcJm0ua0hdv7Ibg3fsYdfqc).
-Check the section *Homeworks* in the notebook more for details.

-a) Create an agent that is able to win in the Frozen Lake game with the optimal path.
-This means, the path with the smaller number of steps.
-Compare the results when training the agent with Q-table and the Q-network.
-Explain why one is better than the other.

-b) Use the Q-network to train an agent on the Cart-Pole game.
-See details on the Cart-Pole in the notebook.

 # Google Colab File
 For those who cannot make all the packages run on their computer, they can create a google Colab file.
 For this they need a google / gmail account and access their google drive.